Capital Campaign for Construction Project

 Share Our Sense of Place

-The City of Greater Sudbury has confirmed its $5.5 M contribution to the project.
-Last April, the Government of Ontario announced that it will invest $3.25 M. Other public funding is expected to be confirmed in 2017, which would enable the construction to start in the summer of 2018.
+The City of Greater Sudbury has confirmed its $5.5 M contribution to the project in December 2016.
+Last April, the Government of Ontario announced that it will invest $3.25 M. In June, the Northern Ontario Heritage Fund of Ontario confirmed an additional $5 M. It is anticipated the Government of Canada will confirm its funding in the fall of 2017, which would enable the construction to start in the summer of 2018.

 Place des Arts must also demonstrate to all three levels of government that the community is behind the project and supports it.
 The organization is set to accomplish this by fundraising $3.25 M with the support of generous donors from the private sector and the community at large.